 McMaster University's Ph.D. in Health Policy prepares intellectual leaders in the field of health policy.
-Our interdisciplinary program is unique in Canada, made possible by collaborations between McMaster University's Faculty of Health Sciences, Faculty of Social Sciences, Faculty of Science, Faculty of Humanities, DeGroote School of Business, and School of Geography & Earth Sciences.
+Our interdisciplinary program is unique in Canada, made possible by collaborations between McMaster University's Faculty of Health Sciences, Faculty of Humanities, DeGroote School of Business, Faculty of Social Sciences and Faculty of Science.
 The program enjoys a special relationship with the Centre for Health Economics and Policy Analysis (CHEPA), which provides a dynamic and collegial environment for health policy education and scholarship.

 The Health Policy PhD Program draws outstanding and committed students from diverse graduate training backgrounds, including interdisciplinary health fields, social sciences disciplines, and professional programs.